Marc Richards: Northampton Town

-Though he scored twice at Sixfields in the FA Cup victory over non-league Weston-super-Mare, it took 27 games before he bagged his first league goal for the "Cobblers".
+Though he scored twice at Sixfields in the FA Cup victory over non-League Weston-super-Mare, it took 27 games before he bagged his first league goal for the "Cobblers".
 The goal finally came on 17 February 2004, in a 2–1 win at Darlington.
 He then had one of the best games of his career on 27 March, when he scored all four goals of the game against Macclesfield Town within the opening 39 minutes.
 Struggling with illness, he scored in the play-off semi-finals against Mansfield Town, though his side crashed out on penalties.
 He ended the 2003–04 campaign with 11 goals in 52 games.

-His second season at Sixfields was one blighted by injury.
+His second season at Sixfields was blighted by injury.
 Picking up a knee injury in September 2004, he had recovered by November, but after making his return he ruptured his knee ligament, keeping him out of action for a further three months.
 In March 2005 he was returning to fitness, and so was loaned out to Steve Parkin's Rochdale to aid with his recovery.
 After two goals in five games he returned to the "Cobblers".
 Finding out he had no future at Northampton under Colin Calderwood, he had a trial with Bristol Rovers, before joining Barnsley in August 2005.

 Barnsley

 Described as "a young Neil Shipperley" by manager Andy Ritchie, his initial deal was short-term, so after fitting in well at the club he was offered an extension to his contract in December 2005.
 In 2005–06, Barnsley were promoted to the Championship through the play-offs.
 He started the play-off final victory over Swansea City at the Millennium Stadium, before being taken off for Tommy Wright after 70 minutes.
 In total he played 41 of the "Tykes" 46 League One games during the campaign, and scored 12 goals.

-In January 2007, he was due to sign with Port Vale, in part-exchange for Leon Constantine.
+In January 2007, he was due to sign with Port Vale in part-exchange for Leon Constantine.
 However, he remained at Oakwell after the deal fell through.
 He was released from his contract in May 2007, despite making 37 appearances in the 2006–07 season.